santoru/shcheck/README.md

 # Security Header Check
 ## Just check security headers on a target website

-I did this tool to help me to check which security headers are enabled on certains websites.
+I did this tool to help me to check which security headers are enabled on certain websites.

 The tool is very simple and it's the result of few minutes of coding.